High-end TV working group investments 2026/27

 Leaders of Tomorrow Working Group

-• In-house delivery - supporting a total number of 15 on a 3 year rolling programme
+• In-house delivery - supporting a total number of 17 on a three year rolling programme

 For more details about any of the programmes listed, please contact the high-end TV team.